 He completed his intervention by adding two floors and a spectacular ceramic roof.

-Animal forms, especially from the ocean, curves, the impressive roof and bright colours create a unique masterpiece in Barcelona.
+Animal forms, especially from the ocean, curves, the impressive roof, and bright colors create a unique masterpiece in Barcelona.

 Are you looking forward to visiting it?
 Yes, of course!